Aberdeenshire Cricket Club: History

 Twenty six years without a Counties Championship was ended in 1975 and this success was to herald a quarter of a century of outstanding achievement within the club.
 The existing clubhouse (of 1912 vintage) was enlarged and the interior totally renewed; the "old" tearoom (from 1920) was revamped to become The Cavalier Bar: and then a snooker room was added.
-The Committee’s boldness was soon justified when the membership rose from around 175 to over 800 within three years.
+The committee's boldness was soon justified when the membership rose from around 175 to over 800 within three years.
 (This latter number has continued to the present day).

-In the 1990’s the club undertook two more major developments.
-Office and flat accommodation at the corner of the ground was purchased with a view to diversifying the club’s income.
-Then it was decided to replace the Cavalier Bar with a much larger and better equipped function area to allow larger functions and company training days to also broaden the club’s income base.
-The name Bradman Suite was chosen for the development to mark the occasion, when, at Mannofield, almost exactly fifty years earlier, Sir Donald Bradman had led the 1948 Australian Touring side, and scored his last century in Britain a 2 day match which did not have first class status.
+In the 1990s the club undertook two more major developments.
+Office and flat accommodation at the corner of the ground was purchased with a view to diversifying the club's income.
+Then it was decided to replace the Cavalier Bar with a much larger and better equipped function area to allow larger functions and company training days to also broaden the club's income base.
+The name Bradman Suite was chosen for the development to mark the occasion, when, at Mannofield, almost exactly fifty years earlier, Sir Donald Bradman had led the 1948 Australian touring side, and scored his last century in Britain a 2-day match which did not have first class status.
 On the playing front the period was also one of great success.
 Founded on a well-run and stable coaching set-up which produced a stream of good players, the Scottish Counties Championship was won regularly, the Scottish Cup was won in 1986 and 1996, and, when the first "Scottish Cricket League" was started, Aberdeenshire triumphed in the first season (1996).

 Into the 21st century the club continues to develop, celebrated its 150th year in 2007 and in 2008 Mannofield became a fully accredited I.C.C. one-day-international ground.

 At the 2008 Lloyds TSB Scotland SNCL awards, Aberdeenshire received the Magners Club of the Year Award in addition to the flag as Division 1 winners.
 Ken McCurdie also received the Groundsman of the Year, in recognition of his efforts in connection with the staging of One-Day Internationals at Mannofield for the first time.

 Aberdeenshire featured in Sky Sports 'Clublife' series during the 2008 summer of England Test matches.
 The show saw the team coached by Ian Botham before featuring in, and eventually win, a Twenty20 tournament in Windsor.